Patient Rights & Responsibilities

 - For any charges billed to you.

-- For following the rules and regulations that are posted within the Health Center.
+- For following the rules and regulations that are posted within Health Services.

 - To know and understand your health insurance plan.